IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 ### Constructing our model

 For our project, we're going to create a basic 2-Dimensional Convolutional Neural Network.
-This architecture has been shown to be very effective at recognising patterns in images, and because it's a sequential model (a model data passes from each layer to the next) it's considered to be more more legible than other similarly tasked networks.
+This architecture has been shown to be very effective at recognising patterns in images and because it's a sequential model (a model data passes from each layer to the next) it's considered to be much more legible than other similarly tasked networks.

 Copy and paste the next code snippet on a new line after the last snippet we added.